Sign up

 The Dispensary, Heber Street

 The Dispensary really has the whole brunch thing nailed.
-They offer plenty of appealing but more traditional meals like English breakfasts and eggs Benedict, but for many of us brunch equals pancakes and French toast, and that’s where they really come into their own.
+They offer plenty of appealing but more traditional meals like a build-your-own Full English and eggs Benedict, but for many of us brunch equals pancakes and French toast, and that’s where they really come into their own.
 Their Lotus Biscoffi pancake stack is ridiculously tasty and they have a variety of French toast offerings with toppings like strawberry and Nutella or apple and cinnamon crumble.
 There’s plenty of good coffee and daily specials too, all of which is why we’d definitely recommend booking a table.

 Slug & Lettuce, Grainger Street